CyberCookie/siegel/common/is/nullable/README.md

 ## Is nullable

-Check if value is not null or undefned<br />
+Check if value is null or undefned<br />

 Receives **1** parameter: **Any**.
 Value to check<br />
 Returns **Boolean**. **true** if value is **undefined** or **null**